January 21, 2025

 On Jan.
-21 from 1-2pm Eastern Time, the Arms Control Association will bring together leading experts on nuclear weapons and arms control policy, including the former U.S. New START negotiator, will address key questions and outline possible solutions on:
+21 from 1-2pm Eastern Time, the Arms Control Association brought together leading experts on nuclear weapons and arms control policy, including the former U.S. New START negotiator, to address key questions and outline possible solutions on:

 - the potential for resuming bilateral talks on nuclear constraints with Russia,